Our Community and Governance

 Her years at FareShare have seen the charity grow from using borrowed kitchens to cook meals in, to overseeing the establishment of Australia’s largest charity kitchen.

 The FEED Appeal addressed a need both FareShare and Leader Newspapers found to be a growing problem experienced by charities lack of capacity and infrastructure to meet the growing demand for their services.

 Sandy has been on the FEED Grants Team from its’ inception and has seen firsthand how instrumental the grants have been in community.

 She is proud to be associated with the FEED Appeal having raised $5M in 10 years to help charities in the food security sector and educating the community of the very real need.

 Dimity has over 20 years’ experience in developing strategy, planning and execution of public relations campaigns.
 She has extensive experience in the not-for-profit sector having worked on a variety of successful community campaigns during this time.

 Dimity has broad sector expertise including property, publishing, FMCG and health, and has significant experience developing and managing events

-She has been actively involved with the Feed Melbourne Appeal since 2012 as an ambassador, committee member, reporter and volunteer.
+Rebecca David has been involved with the Feed Appeal (formerly Feed Melbourne) since 2012 as an ambassador, reporter, volunteer and now grants governance committee member.

-One of her highlights working on the appeal was having the ambitious idea to write to Bruce Springsteen asking him to support the cause during his visits to Australia – and the fact he said yes.
+One of her highlights was having the ambitious idea to write to Bruce Springsteen asking him to support Feed Melbourne during his visits to Australia – and the fact he said yes.

-David is also an ambassador for Melbourne-based charity One Girl.
+A passionate advocate for equality and girls’ education, she is an ambassador and mentor for Melbourne-based charity One Girl.